Nova-Tech-ng/UK-project/Model_Files/README.md

 * numpy
 * scikit-learn
 * matplotlib
-* Pickle
+* pickle

 ### Usage
-1. Install required libraries using `pip install pandas numpy scikit-learn matplotlib`
+1. Install required libraries using `pip install pandas numpy scikit-learn matplotlib pickle`
 2. Prepare your student data in a CSV file with the same format as the provided sample data.
 3. Replace the sample data file path with your data file path.
 4. Run the Python script.